For Current Fellows

 Academic Credit

 Fellows do not automatically receive academic credit for their work through the Woodrow Wilson Program.
 You may earn academic credit for your research by completing an independent study with your mentor for one semester.
-You will need to ask your mentor if he or she is willing to do an independent study with you.
+You will need to ask your mentor if they are willing to do an independent study with you.

 If your final project overlaps with the thesis you are competing for your major or is a shared project in any other way, you must disclose this information to both programs and both programs must give approval.
 Failure to do so could indicate academic dishonesty.